mblackgeo/flask-cognito-lib/README.md

 def admin():
     # This route will only be accessible to a user who is a member of all of
     # groups specified in the "groups" argument on the auth_required decorator
-    # If they are not, a CognitoGroupRequiredError is raised which is handled
+    # If they are not, a 401 Authentication Error is thrown, which can be caught
+    # by registering an `@app.error_handler(CognitoGroupRequiredError).
+    # If their auth is valid, the set of groups the user is a member of will be
-    # below
+    # shown.

+    # Could also use: jsonify(session["user_info"]["cognito:groups"])
     return jsonify(session["claims"]["cognito:groups"])